wonsunahn/CS1632_Summer2021/exercises/2/README.md

 The submission this time is divided into two parts:

-1. You will create a github repository just for Exercise 2.
-Add your partner as a collaborator so both of you have access.
-Once you are done modifying code, don't forget to commit and push your changes to the github repository.
-When you are done, submit your github repository to GradeScope at the **Exercise 2 GitHub** link.
+1. Submit the repository created by GitHub Classroom for your team to GradeScope at the **Exercise 2 GitHub** link.
 Once you submit, GradeScope will run the autograder to grade you and give feedback.
 If you get deductions, fix your code based on the feedback and resubmit.
 Repeat until you don't get deductions.

 1. Create a screenshot of code coverage stats using one of the two methodologies shown above.
 Make sure you take the screenshot of the correct